sheng-z/JOCI/README.md

 the JHU Ordinal Common-sense Inference (JOCI) corpus

 ## Summary
-The JOCI corpus is a collection of 39k automactially generated common-sense inference pairs manually labelled for ordinal inference with the labels *very likely (5)*, *likely (4)*, *plausible (3)*, *technically possible (2)*, and *impossible (1)*.
+The JOCI corpus is a collection of 39k automatically generated common-sense inference pairs manually labelled for ordinal inference with the labels *very likely (5)*, *likely (4)*, *plausible (3)*, *technically possible (2)*, and *impossible (1)*.
 JOCI is created to support ordinal common-sense